 - 1.1 At Holy Trinity Primary School we believe in adopting a positive approach to our school discipline during both curriculum and extra-curricular time.
-Every member of staff is familiar with both the school's Behaviour and Discipline policy and our Anti-Bullying policy.
+Every member of staff is familiar with both the school's Behaviour policy, principles and our Anti-Bullying policy.
 In addition, all staff members of the After School Clubs are familiar with the After School Clubs Behaviour and Discipline policy.

 - 1.2 The After School Clubs Behaviour and Discipline policy operates in conjunction with the following school policies:

 - Anti-Bullying policy

+- Behaviour Policy (and Positive Behavioural Support appendix)

 - Exclusion policy

 - Special Educational Needs (SEN)

 - Equal Opportunities policy

 - Safeguarding and Child Protection policy